-Professional and administrative deductions increased between fiscal years 2023 and 2022 by 6.44% and decreased between fiscal years 2022 and 2021 by 2.05%.
+Professional and administrative deductions decreased between fiscal years 2024 and 2023 by 2.17% and increased between fiscal years 2023 and 2022 by 6.44%.
+The decrease in fiscal year 2024 was mostly due to drop in the cost of various government relations contracts.
 The increase in fiscal year 2023 was due to an increase in depreciation and staff census/salaries.
-During fiscal year 2022, the decrease was primarily due to less legal and insurance expense.